 Senate Bill 378 seeks to amend Wisconsin election laws to comply with the federal Electoral Count Reform Act (ECRA), which requires states to complete their canvass, recount, and precertification processes within 36 days after a presidential election.
-The bill establishes a state deadline for certifying presidential election results, mandating that the governor transmit the certificate of ascertainment to the archivist of the United States no later than six days before the presidential electors meet.
-It also changes the meeting date for electors to the first Tuesday after the second Wednesday in December and shortens the appeal period for recount results from five business days to one.
+The bill establishes a new deadline for the governor to transmit the certificate of ascertainment of presidential electors to the archivist of the United States six days before the electors' meeting, and it changes the meeting date for electors from the first Monday to the first Tuesday after the second Wednesday in December.
+Additionally, it modifies the timeline for the Elections Commission to complete the state canvass and introduces expedited procedures for recounts, including immediate recount orders and quicker resolution of appeals.

 Statutes affected: Bill Text: 7.51(5)(b), 7.51, 7.53(1)(a), 7.53, 7.53(2)(d), 7.60(3), 7.60, 7.60(5)(a), 7.70(1)(b), 7.70, 7.70(3)(a), 7.70(3)(c), 7.70(3)(i), 7.70(5)(title), 7.70(5)(a), 7.75(1), 7.75, 9.01(1)(ar)3, 9.01